 A. Vacancy.
-If a member of the city council (i) is absent from all regular meetings of the city council for a period of sixty (60) days consecutively from and after the last regular city council meeting attended by such member, unless such absence is by permission or excused by the city council expressed in its official minutes; (ii) ceases to be domiciled in the City or ceases to be an elector of the City; or (iii) is convicted of any felony or criminal offense involving a violation of his or her official duties, or a crime involving moral turpitude, or (iv) formally resigns in writing, the office shall become vacant.
+If a member of the city council (i) is absent from all regular meetings of the city council for a period of sixty (60) days consecutively from and after the last regular city council meeting attended by such member, unless such absence is by permission or excused by the city council expressed in its official minutes; (ii) ceases to be domiciled in the City or ceases to be an elector of the City; or (iii) is convicted of any felony or criminal offense involving a violation of his or her official duties, or a crime involving moral turpitude, or (iv) formally resigns in writing; the office shall become vacant.
 The city council by resolution shall declare the existence of any such vacancy, and the office shall be deemed vacant from the date of such declaration.

 - B. Filling Vacancy.
-A vacancy on the city council, from whatever cause, that occurs more than ninety (90) days before or after a general municipal election (the "Election Window") may be filled by appointment by a majority of the remaining members of the city council, or by the calling of a special election if no appointment is made within sixty (60) days of the commencement of the vacancy.
-No person shall be eligible to fill a vacancy unless they, at the time of appointment or issuance of nomination papers for the special election, are a qualified elector of the City, have been domiciled in the City for at least one year immediately preceding their appointment or election, and have not reached the term limit for city councilmembers pursuant to Section 305 prior to their appointment or election to fill the vacancy.
-Any person appointed or elected to fill a vacancy in the city council shall serve the remaining unexpired term of the office.
-In the event it shall fail to fill a vacancy by appointment within sixty (60) days after such office shall become vacant, the city council shall cause an election to be held [forthwith] to fill such vacancy.
-The times and procedures for the calling of any special election to fill a city council vacancy may be established by ordinance consistent with state law. - C. Filling Vacancy During Election Window.
-If a vacancy on the city council occurs for any reason during the Election Window, the person who received the highest number of votes in said election, but was not elected, shall be appointed by the city council to fill that vacancy.
-The person appointed pursuant to this provision shall serve the remaining unexpired term of the office.
-Persons eligible for appointment shall meet the criteria of subsection (B) above. - D. Interim Appointment.
+A vacancy on the city council, from whatever cause may be filled by appointment by a majority of the remaining members of the city council, or by the calling of a special election if no appointment is made within sixty (60) days of the commencement of the vacancy.
+No person shall be eligible to fill a vacancy unless they, at the time of appointment, are a qualified elector of the City, have been domiciled in the City for at least one year immediately preceding their appointment or election, and have not reached the term limit for city councilmembers pursuant to Section 305 prior to their appointment or election to fill the vacancy.
+Any person appointed or elected to fill a vacancy on the city council shall serve the remaining unexpired term of the office.
+In the event it shall fail to fill a vacancy by appointment within sixty (60) days after such office shall become vacant, the city council shall cause an election to be held [forthwith not less than 114 days from the call of the special election] to fill such vacancy.
+The times and procedures for the calling of any special election to fill a city council vacancy may be established by ordinance consistent with state law. - C. Elective Officers.
+Vacancies in other elective offices of the City shall be determined and filled in the same manner as provided herein for city council members. - D. Interim Appointment.
 If the city council calls a special election to fill a vacancy, the city council may make an interim appointment to fill the vacancy until the date of the special election.
 Persons eligible for appointment shall meet the criteria of subsection (B) above.